emqx/blog/en/202104/python-async-mqtt-client-hbmqtt.md

 ![running_sub_py.png](https://assets.emqx.com/images/48740199e70903cc21f24360d5101a6a.png)

-Use the MQTT X client to connect to broker.emqx.io and then send a message 10 times to topic a/b.
+Use the MQTTX client to connect to broker.emqx.io and then send a message 10 times to topic a/b.

 ![pub_from_mqttx.png](https://assets.emqx.com/images/2d3c9a2fc3fb320b643b47f119141ec0.png)